ebrereto/elianabrereton/README.md

 # Eliana Brereton's Portfolio and Social Links

+### Education
+MA Student in the Philosophy of Data Science program at the University of Guelph.
+Thesis & MRP based program, currently enrolled, expected graduation 2025.

+# Previous Education
+BA in Psychology (Co-op Honours Degree) from the University of Guelph.
+- Completed an undergraduate Honours Thesis in the ethicalities of AI & GAI usage in HR settings, under the supervision of Dr. Gus Skorburg.
+- 4.0 GPA throughout degree.

+### Work Experience

 ## Social Media / Contact
 -   [LinkedIn](https://www.linkedin.com/in/eliana-brereton-18495a205/) My LinkedIn profile.
 -   [X](https://x.com/BreretonEliana) My X profile (I rarely use this.)